Annual Consumer Information Notice

 Academic Programs

-Descriptions of academic programs and degree offerings are available from the Missouri State University-West Plains Course Catalogs or by contacting the Vice Chancellor of Academic Affairs, Lybyer Technology Center 206, Missouri State University-West Plains, (417) 255-7272.
+Descriptions of academic programs and degree offerings are available from the Missouri State University-West Plains Course Catalogs or by contacting the Vice Chancellor of Academic Affairs, Lybyer Hall 206, Missouri State University-West Plains, (417) 255-7272.

 Accreditation

-Missouri State University-West Plains is accredited by the Higher Learning Commission.
+Missouri State University-West Plains is accredited by the Higher Learning Commission but is currently serving probation until successfully demonstrating a strong program for assessment of student learning.
 The Associate of Science in Nursing Degree Program is fully approved by the Missouri State Board of Nursing, 3605 Missouri Boulevard, P. O. Box 656, Jefferson City, MO 65101 and accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, Phone: (404) 975-5000.

 Admission Information